 The viola – considering its size and tuning – is the closest relative of the violin in the family of the string instruments.
-Its voice is a fifth deeper, its body 4–10 cm bigger, but contrary to the cello and the bass, their way of playing is the same.
+Its sound is a fifth deeper, its body 4–10 cm bigger, but contrary to the cello and the bass, it is played in the same way as the violin.

-During the last centuries the role of the viola was mostly limited to perfect the harmony of the compositions; it was rarely used as a solo instrument.
-From the beginning of the twentieth century more and more composer got interested in viola as a solo instrument, therefore more and more compositions and concertos made richer the literature of the instrument.
+In previous centuries the role of the viola was mostly limited to perfecting the harmony of the compositions; and was rarely used as a solo instrument.
+From the beginning of the twentieth century more and more composer becane interested in viola as a solo instrument, and this led to an increase in compositions and concertos using the viola to enrich the composition of the instrument.

 The tuning of the viola